open62541/open62541-www/doc/master/_sources/client.rst.txt

    UA_Client_modifyAsyncCallback(UA_Client *client, UA_UInt32 requestId,
                                  void *userdata, UA_ClientAsyncServiceCallback callback);

-   /* Listen on the network and process arriving asynchronous responses in the
-    * background.
-Internal housekeeping, renewal of SecureChannels and subscription
-    * management is done as well. */
-   UA_StatusCode UA_THREADSAFE
-   UA_Client_run_iterate(UA_Client *client, UA_UInt32 timeout);

    /* Force the manual renewal of the SecureChannel.
 This is useful to renew the
     * SecureChannel during a downtime when no time-critical operations are
     * performed.
 This method is asynchronous.
 The renewal is triggered (the OPN